isomerpages/enterprisesg-cpso/_about-us/overview.md

 ## About the Consumer Product Safety Office
 The Consumer Product Safety Office (CPSO) safeguards consumer safety by ensuring consumer products supplied in Singapore are safe for use and comply with applicable safety standards.

 To ensure consumer safety, the CPSO implements the Consumer Protection (Safety Requirements) Regulations (CPSR) and Consumer Protection (Consumer Goods Safety Requirements) Regulations (CGSR).
-Products regulated under these regulations must be registered with the CPSO and affixed with SAFETY Mark before they can be sold.
+Products regulated under the CPSR must be registered with the CPSO and affixed with SAFETY Mark before they can be sold.
 The CPSO conducts market surveillance to verify products' compliance with safety requirements and investigates feedback on consumer product safety.
 We also keep consumers informed about the latest product safety information.

 The CPSO is an office overseen by Enterprise Singapore.